andriusbern/foldedPapyrus/README.md

-Definitions for each internal representation of proteins used within AlphaFold can be found in the [supplementary material](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-021-03819-2/MediaObjects/41586_2021_3819_MOESM1_ESM.pdf) of the AlphaFold publication.
+Definitions for each internal representation of proteins used within AlphaFold can be found in the [supplementary material](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-021-03819-2/MediaObjects/41586_2021_3819_MOESM1_ESM.pdf) of the original publication.
 Below, each representation will be referred to using the same notation as in the paper.

 ![https://elearning.bits.vib.be/wp-content/uploads/2021/12/architecture.png](https://elearning.bits.vib.be/wp-content/uploads/2021/12/architecture.png)